1 IN 29 SCHOOL AGE CHILDREN IN THE UK HAVE BEEN BEREAVED OF A PARENT OR SIBLING.

 Children’s Grief Awareness Week UK is FROM 15-21 November 2018

 Children’s Grief Awareness Week UK is designed to raise awareness of bereaved children and young people in the UK, and how providing those affected with free, professional support can make the world of difference to their future.
-Children’s Grief Awareness Week UK 2018 will be an opportunity for us all to acknowledge the painful impact that the death of a loved one has on the life of a child, and an opportunity to make sure these children receive the support they need.
-The theme for the week is #YoureNotAlone – we can all make a difference to make sure that bereaved children and young people’s voices are heard.
+Children’s Grief Awareness Week UK 2018 is a chance for us to come together to show our support for bereaved children across the UK.
+Organisations across the UK will be raising awareness of the grieving children in their community, and those supporting them.

 Childhood Bereavement Network and Grief Encounter are proud to link to Highmark Caring Place, the organisation who pioneered this in the USA.

 How you can get involved

 - Print off our Memory Tree , create a display in your building and encourage children and young people to share a memory

 - Download our social media cards to encourage children, young people and widowed parents to #RememberWhen

 - Invite your supporters to join our social media campaign

 - Ask your MP to support the week by tweeting a memory of someone important in their lives